qy-sun/dp_frt/README.md

 ## **Additional Notes**

 Some experiments were executed on the Duke Compute Cluster (DCC) using parallel jobs to accelerate replication.
-Minor numerical discrepancies may occur when running locally due to randomization and parallel execution order.
+Minor numerical discrepancies may occur if one chooose to run the codes locally due to randomization and parallel execution order.